Skip to main content

 These courses are optional.
 However, we recommend taking advantage of this option to ensure success in your chosen program.

-Will the class count towards my degree program?
+Will the class count toward my degree?

 These courses do not fill a specific degree requirement.
 However, they will prepare you for the required courses in your chosen degree program.